Overview

 Category allocation

 See how market value is split across categories and subcategories.
+Switch to

 Currency exposure